 In this strategy the account popup is only initially enabled on a single user for testing.
-You need to nominate the testing account.
-You may already have an appropriate test user account on your system/domain or alternatively selecting your own personal account is a good choice.
-The name should be in the format used to log into the domain/system (usually the short form).
+You need to nominate the testing account; this may be an existing system/domain account used for testing purposes or even your own user account.
+The username should be in the format used to log into the domain/system (usually the short form).

-The minimal impact strategy will give you time to test the popup with the nominated test user Then the Advanced account selection popup option can be enabled for other users when appropriate.
+The minimal impact strategy will allow you to test the popup with the nominated test system/domain user account, after which the Advanced Account Selection Popup option can be enabled for other users as appropriate.

-This strategy enables the account selection popup on all users.
-This option is good for smaller networks as it minimizes the amount of post-install configuration - just deploy the client and your up!
-If this option is selected you should be in a position to install the client software on user desktops as soon as possible.
+This strategy enables the account selection popup on all users, and is often preferred for smaller networks as it minimizes the required post-install configuration.
+Once the client has been deployed, the system will be operational.
+If this option is selected, you should be prepared for installation of the client software to user desktops (see Step 7) immediately to prevent disruption of user printing services.

 If in doubt, select the minimal impact strategy.
-This will ensure the impact is isolated to only the nominated test user.
+This will ensure the impact is isolated to only the nominated test account.